Yubari Melon

 Knowing when melons are ripe by their color!

-Yubari melons begin production in winter.
+Yubari Melons begin production in winter.

-When harvested, Yubari melons are bluish-white.
+When harvested, Yubari Melons are bluish-white.
 Over time, their color changes.

-Yubari melons are in fact ripened by bringing them home and leaving them at room temperature.
+Yubari Melons are in fact ripened by bringing them home and leaving them at room temperature.

 Once the stem droops and the melon takes on a yellow-green or yellow color, with a stronger aroma, it is ready to eat.